chisophugis/lbd/source/globalvar.rst

 ==================================

 In the previous two chapter, we only access the local variables.
-Now, we begin from global variable access translation for cpu0 instruction in this chapter.
-After that, we introduce struct and array type of variable access and their corresponding llvm IR statement, and cpu0 how to translate these llvm IR statements in `section Array and struct support`_.
+This chapter begin from global variable access translation for cpu0 instruction.
+After that, introducing struct and array type of variable access and their corresponding llvm IR statement, and cpu0 how to translate these llvm IR statements in `section Array and struct support`_.
 The logic operation “not” support and translation in `section Operator “not” !`_.
 The `section Display llvm IR nodes with Graphviz`_ will show you the DAG optimization steps and their corresponding llc display options.
-These DAG optimization steps result can be viewed by Graphviz graphic tool which display very useful information by graphic view.
+These result of DAG optimization steps can be viewed by Graphviz graphic tool which display very useful information by graphic view.
 You will appreciate Graphviz support in debug, we think.
-Next, we adjust cpu0 instructions to support data type for C language in `section Adjust cpu0 instruction and support type of local variable pointer`_.
+In `section Adjust cpu0 instruction and support type of local variable pointer`_, we adjust cpu0 instructions to support data type for C language.
 Finally, `section Operator mod, %`_ to take care the C operator %.